vjchele/Udacity_Advanced_Lane_Detection/writeup_template.md

 ####5.
 Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-The function draw_lines() Notebook In 188, is used to calculate the lane curvature.
+The function draw_lines_using_sliding_window() (code cell 26), is used to calculate the lane curvature.
 The code pretty much follows the sample code that was given the class.
 The radius of curvature and position of the car from center are two important parameters that are calculated here.

 For the lane curvature, I first have to convert the space from pixels to real world dimensions.
 Then, I calculate the polynomial fit in that space.
-For the car's position vs. center, I calculated where the lines began at the bottom of the picture (using second_ord_poly() defined at 282-292 with the image's y-dimension size plugged in).
-This gets printed onto the image as shown below.
+For the car's position vs. center, I calculated where the lines began at the bottom of the picture .
+The lines of code starting from lines 148 - 172 in cell 26

 ####6.
 Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-Code in notebook cell In 189 processes the image and outputs a video.
+Code in notebook cell 27 processes the image and outputs a video.
 Here is an example of my result on a test image:
 #### Final Result Image
 ![Final Result Image][image8]